Nautch: Nautch musicians

 The nautch party musicians historically played four instruments: sarangi, tabla, manjeera and dholak.
 A fifth instrument, the harmonium, was introduced in the beginning of the 20th century.
 Musicians performed while standing in the courts, palaces and the homes of rich patrons.
 They performed while sitting in the homes of poor patrons and in public performances.
 Singers of the nautch party used thumri, dadra, ghazal and geet.

 Nautch handlers: mama and muhafiz

-A mama, usually an older experienced maidservant, who sat in a corner of the dais preparing paan (betel nut) and beedi (Indian cigar) for patrons, was responsible for taking care of nautch girls, their meals, and safekeeping of the jewelry worn by them.
+A mama, usually an older and experienced maidservant, who sat in a corner of the dais preparing paan (betel nut) and beedi (Indian cigar) for patrons, was responsible for taking care of nautch girls, their meals, and safekeeping of the jewelry worn by them.
 A muhafiz was an unarmed guard who maintained order, acted as usher, and ensured protection during performance and travel.
 Mashalchis (one or two lamp bearers) of the troupe were responsible for the lighting during night performances.